 3pm – (return time may vary) – Arrive back at Loch Leven’s Larder for a well-earned cup of something and perhaps a slice of cake to refuel after a long walk.

-4pm – Get inspired for your evening meal in our foodhall, with fresh vegetables from our farm and meat from our friendly craft butchers, Hunter’s of Kinross.
+4pm – Get inspired for your evening meal in our foodhall, with fresh vegetables from our farm and meat from our butchery counter (and don’t forget our patisserie counter!).
 Depending on how decadent you are feeling, you may want to add a bottle of something from our carefully curated selection.

 While you’re here…

 A 500-year-old tower house, and the seat of the Balfours of Burleigh for more than 250 years.

 “How blest the man who, in these peaceful plains,